Most frequently asked questions

 The Top Questions People ask about Safari West

-We are an authentic African adventure in the heart of California wine country!
+Safari West is proud to provide an authentic African adventure right here in the heart of California wine country!
+Our facility covers over 400-acres of oak-studded hillsides and Sonoma County grasslands.
+Our collections currently house nearly 1,000 animals representing over 90 distinct species, mostly comprised of African antelopes, primates, and predators, plus a variety of avian life from around the globe.
 Explore the Sonoma Serengeti on an African wildlife safari or relax in your luxury tent under the gaze of a graceful giraffe… The closest you can get to Africa without a passport!

 Safari West is fully accredited by the Association of Zoos and Aquariums.
 However, Safari West is open to the public only by advanced reservations.